BelaPlatform/bela-online-course/lectures/lecture-18/README.md

 ## [Watch Lecture 18 on YouTube](https://www.youtube.com/watch?v=xGmRaTaBNZA)

-This lecture continues a series on block-based processing, and is the first of two lectures on the phase vocoder, a powerful tool for manipulating audio in the frequency domain.
+This lecture continues a series on block-based processing, and is the first of three lectures on the phase vocoder, a powerful tool for manipulating audio in the frequency domain.
 This lecture covers the overlap-add technique, a common approach to dividing a signal into blocks, manipulating it in the frequency domain, then reconstructing it.

 This lecture also introduces multi-threaded audio processing, showing how to move time-consuming calculations into a lower priority real-time thread.